Crunchy Chicken SaladJump to Recipe

-Bread and Co. is a great bakery and deli in general and they make really high quality sandwiches and salads.
+Bread and Co. is a great bakery and deli in general and they make really high-quality sandwiches and salads.
 Plus, they make something called fruit tea which is laced with mint and, I’m fairly certain, addictive drugs.

-Recently, Betsy was craving one of their specialty sandwiches which is a basic chicken salad with loads of crunchy vegetables and pecans.
+This crunchy chicken salad is a riff on one of their specialty sandwiches which is a basic chicken salad with loads of crunchy vegetables and pecans.

 You can absolutely cook chicken just for this salad.
 If you do that, I would recommend keeping it simple and lightly poaching the chicken in simmering, salted water for 12-14 minutes until it’s cooked through (breasts or breasts and thighs would work best).
 I usually kill the heat after 6-7 minutes when I poach my chicken and then just cover the pot and let the residual heat finish cooking the meat.

 That will make it harder to over-cook the chicken and dry it out.

 OR, you can use leftover shredded chicken for this salad or even just snag a rotisserie chicken from your local deli and use it for the salad.
 Any of the above will work just dandy.

 - Have extra leftover chicken?
 You can also use it for this Thai Chicken Salad or these fast Buffalo Chicken Pinwheels!

 Other than the chicken, this salad is jam-packed with crunchy ingredients.

 - Crispy red onions